 Released On 10th Sep 2019

-We wrote briefly about the Incoterms “DAP”, “DDP” and “DAT” in our popular Glossary of Terms page, but we’ve received so many questions about these different delivery methods that we thought they deserved a dedicated explanation.
+We wrote briefly about the shipping Incoterms “DAP”, “DDP” and “DAT” in our popular Glossary of Terms page, but we’ve received so many questions about these different delivery methods that we thought they deserved a dedicated explanation about how they differ from each other.

 What does DAP stand for in shipping logistics?